 All UIMA component implementations are associated with Component Descriptors which represents metadata describing various properties about the component to support discovery, reuse, validation, automatic composition and development tooling.
 In principle, UIMA component descriptors are compatible with web services and UDDI.
 However, the UIMA framework currently uses its own XML representation for component metadata.
-It would not be difficult to convert between UIMA's XML representation and the WSDL and UDDI standards.
+It would not be difficult to convert between UIMA's XML representation and other standard representations.